asafge3/Case-Study-Building-a-Personalized-Adventure-with-AI-and-Computer-Vision/README.md

-# Mystic Mission

-**Case Study: Building an AI-Powered Personalized Adventure in the Real World.**
+# Case Study: Building An AI-Powered Adventure in the Real World

+I have spent my career as a product leader building and launching new products.
+I started Mystic Mission as a passion project to do the whole thing myself: build the technology, put a physical product in children's hands, watch them use it, and change the design when the evidence demanded it.

+I also wanted to explore what AI personalization, computer vision, and voice recognition could make possible in children's play, and how quickly I could build an experience that works across homes, laptops, and tablets.
+This case study shows how I work as both a Product Director and a hands-on builder, while testing what it would take to make the experience repeatable at scale.

+**The idea:** an AI-personalized adventure game that turns a family's home into the game world.

 Children ages 4–9 receive a physical kit, hunt for collectible medallions hidden around their home, scan them with a laptop or tablet camera, and cast spells with a light-tipped wand and their voices.
 Animated characters guide the adventure.
 The story uses the children's names, their pet, and the actual rooms in their house, and ends with a real treasure they can hold.

-I took Mystic Mission from an idea to a playable, family-tested product and a physical kit in roughly two months.
+I took it from an idea to a playable, family-tested product and a physical kit in roughly two months.
 I designed the experience, built the prototype and test harnesses, ran the playtests, and made the hardware, platform, and manufacturing decisions.
+This case study follows the technical work and the product judgment behind it: what I measured, what failed with real children, and what I changed.

 **This repository documents the product decisions and evidence.** The application code, story content, and character IP are private.

 ## The experience

 1. A parent enters the players' names and the rooms available for hiding items, then hides the medallions and treasure.
-2. AI-generated comic panels weave those details xqinto the adventure.
+2. AI-generated comic panels weave those details into the adventure.
 Recorded character videos supply the shared story and performances.
 3. Children search their real home and present each medallion to the camera to advance the story.
 4. They aim the wand at targets on screen and call out spell words.
 The adventure responds to what the camera and microphone detect.
 5. The final discovery is a physical object, not just an animation or a score.